KPMP/cassiopeia-data/README.md

 # cassiopeia-data
-Repo for the WSI Image viewer backend.
+Repo for the WSI viewer backend.